Pop Muzik

-"Pop Muzik" is a 1979 song by M, a project by English musician Robin Scott, from the debut album New York • London • Paris • Munich.
-The single, first released in the UK in early 1979, was bolstered by a music video (directed by Brian Grant) that was well received by critics.
-The clip featured Scott as a DJ singing into a microphone from behind an exaggerated turntable setup, at times flanked by two female models who sang and danced in a robotic manner.
-The video also featured Brigit Novik, Scott's wife at the time, who provided the backup vocals for the track.
+"Pop Muzik" is a 1979 song by M, a project by English musician Robin Scott, from his debut studio album New York • London • Paris • Munich.
+The song was accompanied by a well-received music video (directed by Brian Grant) showing Scott as a DJ behind an exaggerated turntable setup, at times flanked by two female models who sang and danced in a robotic manner.
+The video also featured Scott's then-partner Brigit Novik, who provided the backup vocals for the track.

-The single's B-side, "M Factor", was featured in two different versions.
-The original cut appeared on the first UK and European releases of the single, while a slightly remixed version appeared on the single released in the United States and Canada.
-"Pop Muzik" reached number 1 on the US Billboard Hot 100, the Australian ARIA Singles Chart, and number 2 in the UK Singles Chart.
+"M Factor", the song's B-side, featured in two different versions.
+The initial UK and European release featured the original cut of the song, but a slightly remixed version was released in the US and Canada.
+"Pop Muzik" reached number 1 on the US Billboard Hot 100, the Australian ARIA Singles Chart, and number 2 in the UK singles chart.

 Concept and chart performance

 The song was initially recorded in R&B and funk styles before a friend of Scott suggested using synthesisers.
 He describes the genesis of "Pop Muzik":

 I was looking to make a fusion of various styles which somehow would summarise the last 25 years of pop music.
 It was a deliberate point I was trying to make.
 Whereas rock and roll had created a generation gap, disco was bringing people together on an enormous scale.
 That's why I really wanted to make a simple, bland statement, which was, 'All we're talking about basically (is) pop music.'

 Cash Box described it as a "quirky Euro-pop number," stating that "the nonsensical lyrics create a catchy cadence."
 Record World described it as a "totally infectious body-mover."

 The single was released in the UK first, peaking at number 2 on 12 May 1979, unable to break Art Garfunkel's 6-week stint at number one with "Bright Eyes".
 In August of that same year, it was released in North America, where it eventually climbed all the way to number 1 in Canada on 27 October and in the US on 3 November.

-Along with Scott, other musicians who played on the track were his brother Julian Scott (on bass), then unknown keyboardist Wally Badarou, Canadian synthesiser programmer John Lewis, drummer Phil Gould (who later became one of the founding members of the group Level 42), Gary Barnacle and Brigit Novik, the backing vocalist, credited as "Brigit Vinchon" on the records and sleeves.
+Along with Scott, other musicians who played on the track were his brother Julian Scott (on bass), then unknown keyboardist Wally Badarou, Canadian synthesiser programmer John Lewis, drummer Justin Hildreth, Gary Barnacle and Brigit Novik, the backing vocalist, credited as "Brigit Vinchon" on the records and sleeves.

-The image of the baby on "Pop Muzik"'s single disc pictures Robin Scott's daughter, Berenice.
-She is now a singer, piano/keyboard player and composer and involved in projects with her father's friends Phil Gould and Wally Badarou.
+The image of the baby on "Pop Muzik"'s single disc is of Robin Scott's daughter, Berenice.
+She became a singer, piano/keyboard player and composer and involved in projects with her father's friends Phil Gould and Wally Badarou.